AlexiaChen/awesome-stars/README.md

 ## [Go](id:go)

+- [TomWright/dasel](https://github.com/TomWright/dasel) – Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
+Supports conversion between formats and can be used as a Go package.
 - [xiaods/k8e](https://github.com/xiaods/k8e) – k8e - Simple Enterprise Kubernetes.
 I would like to adopt more enterprise features in a lightweight distribution, a binary component, k8e to provide all the k8s components.
 - [serhack/pdf-diff](https://github.com/serhack/pdf-diff) – A tool for visualizing differences between two pdf files.
 - [ethereum-optimism/optimistic-specs](https://github.com/ethereum-optimism/optimistic-specs) – Optimistic: Bedrock, is a protocol that strives to be an extremely simple optimistic rollup that maintains 1:1 compatibility with Ethereum